boomcamp/WP-addressbook-plugin/README.md

 ```

 # Shortcodes
-Using [shortcode attributes](https://pippinsplugins.com/shortcodes-101-shortcode-attributes/) display the mentors detail and the students handled by the mentor.
+Using [shortcode attributes](https://pippinsplugins.com/shortcodes-101-shortcode-attributes/) display the mentors detail and the students handled by the mentor e.g `[mentor name="jino" course="PHP"]`

-example: [mentor name="jino" course="PHP"]